ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

 + [predictNMB](https://docs.ropensci.org/predictNMB), developed by Rex Parsons together with Robin Blythe, and Adrian Barnett: Estimates when and where a model-guided treatment strategy may outperform a treat-all or treat-none approach by Monte Carlo simulation and evaluation of the Net Monetary Benefit (NMB).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/566) by Emi Tanaka, and Tinula Kariyawasam.

-+ [sofa](https://docs.ropensci.org/sofa), developed by Scott Chamberlain: Provides an interface to the NoSQL database CouchDB (<http://couchdb.apache.org>).
-Methods are provided for managing databases within CouchDB, including creating/deleting/updating/transferring, and managing documents within databases.
-One can connect with a local CouchDB instance, or a remote CouchDB databases such as Cloudant.
-Documents can be inserted directly from vectors, lists, data.frames, and JSON.
-Targeted at CouchDB v2 or greater.
-It is available on [CRAN]( https://CRAN.R-project.org/package=sofa).

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).

 ### New versions